scottfalbo/reading-notes/prog-with-java.md

 Arithmetic Operators:
 + increment: `++` : adds one to the current value
 + decrement: `--` : subtracts one from the current value
-+ moduus: `%` : divides two values and returns the remainder.
++ modulus: `%` : divides two values and returns the remainder.

 ### Functions